 You can learn more about the Fundamentals of Technical Writing course by the University of Waterloo here.

-Online Technical Writing Course by the Oregon State University
+6. Online Technical Course by the Oregon State University

 Similar to the technical writing course by the University of Waterloo, Oregon State University also offers a complete technical writing course.
 The online course covers the basics of technical writing, technical documentation types, writing styles, and how you can design technical publications, among other things.